prep and serving icon.Prep & Serving

 Ground black pepper on a wooden spoon, next to whole peppercorns in a b.

-The famous black peppercorns we’re used to seeing in pepper mills are unripe berries that have been harvested and dried, perhaps through cooking, or perhaps by just leaving them out in the sun.
+The famous black peppercorns we’re used to seeing it in pepper mills are unripe berries that have been harvested and dried, perhaps through cooking, or perhaps by just leaving them out in the sun.

 White peppercorns used to be black before they were soaked and peeled.

-Green peppercorns are picked before they’ve matured and then dried.
+Green peppercorns are picked before they’ve matured and are then dried.
 Green peppercorns are famously used in steak au poivre, a classic French steak preparation.

 They look great, and have a nice flavor used lots with fish dishes, but be warned: they are related to cashews and could be dangerous to anyone with a tree nut allergy.